 • No stopping is permitted in contra-flow bike lanes.

-• At the intersection of Eglinton Avenue and Glen Cedar Road, the left/through/right lane will be eliminated and one shared northbound lane will accommodate all vehicular movements.
+• At the intersection of Eglinton Avenue and Glen Cedar Road, two turning lanes will be maintained to accommodate a shared through/left lane and a dedicated right turn lane.

 • All other turning movements, laneway and driveway access would remain.